NashSarav/SQL/README.md

 # Nash Saravanan's SQL Portfolio

 ## Welcome to my SQL Portfolio!
-This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out via email if you have any questions or need any additional information:
+This portfolio contains examples of SQL I've written.
+Reach out via email if you have any questions:
 nash.sarav@gmail.com